 SI.
-No. Preceding financial year Amount transferred to Unspent CSR Account under section 135 (6) Amount spentin the reporting Amount trans under Schedu Amount remaining tobe spent in succeeding (in Rs.) financial year(in Rs.)
-Date of transfer. financial years (in Rs.)
+No. No. financial year Unspent CSR Account spentin Amount spentin the reporting Amount trans under Schedu ferred to any f ile VII as per se if any • Amount remaining tobe spent in succeeding (in Rs.) financial year(in Rs.)
+Name of the Amount Date of Fund (in Rs). transfer. financial years (in Rs.)
 NIL